Johnny Cash: The Johnny Cash Show

 From June 1969 to March 1971, Cash starred in his own television show, The Johnny Cash Show, on the ABC network.
 Produced by Screen Gems, the show was performed at the Ryman Auditorium in Nashville.
 The Statler Brothers opened for him in every episode; the Carter Family and rockabilly legend Carl Perkins were also part of the regular show entourage.
 Cash also enjoyed booking mainstream performers as guests; including Linda Ronstadt in her first TV appearance, Neil Young, Louis Armstrong, Neil Diamond, Kenny Rogers and the First Edition (who appeared four times), James Taylor, Ray Charles, Roger Miller, Roy Orbison, Derek and the Dominos, Joni Mitchell, and Bob Dylan.

-From September 15–18, 1969, in Albuquerque, New Mexico, Cash performed a series of four concerts at the New Mexico State Fair to promote the first season of The Johnny Cash Show.
+From September 15–18, 1969, in Albuquerque, New Mexico, Cash performed four concerts at the New Mexico State Fair to promote the first season of The Johnny Cash Show.
 These live shows were produced with help from ABC and local concert producer Bennie Sanchez; during these sets, Johnny Cash and Al Hurricane performed together.

 Also during The Johnny Cash Show era, he contributed the title song and other songs to the film Little Fauss and Big Halsy, which starred Robert Redford, Michael J. Pollard, and Lauren Hutton.
-The title song, "The Ballad of Little Fauss and Big Halsy", written by Carl Perkins, was nominated for a Golden Globe award in 1971.
+The title song, "The Ballad of Little Fauss and Big Halsy", written by Carl Perkins, was nominated for the Golden Globe Awards in 1971.

 Cash had first met with Dylan in the mid-1960s and became neighbors in the late 1960s in Woodstock, New York.
 Cash was enthusiastic about reintroducing the reclusive Dylan to his audience.
 Cash sang a duet with Dylan, "Girl from the North Country", on Dylan's country album Nashville Skyline and also wrote the album's Grammy-winning liner notes.

 Another artist who received a major career boost from The Johnny Cash Show was Kris Kristofferson, who was beginning to make a name for himself as a singer-songwriter.
 During a live performance of Kristofferson's "Sunday Mornin' Comin' Down", Cash refused to change the lyrics to suit network executives, singing the song with its references to marijuana intact: